rociac/Decadence/README.md

 # Decadence

-> This is a small and simple game built for the JavaScript Capstone Project, consists on a character killing demons each one grants points.
-The goal is to have the biggest score possible.
+> This is a small and simple game built for the JavaScript Capstone Project.

->Controls:
+> The game consists on our brave hero killing endless demons, each demon slain grants you some points.
+Try to get as much points as possible and at the end they will be saved in the leaderboard!

+You can attack the demons or evade the fire skulls, althought i recommend to defeat them all!

+The game is build with ES6 and Phaser, using ES6 modules and webpack to handle the assets.

+> Controls:

 A (Move Left)
 D (Move Right)